samebug/samebug-technical-documentation/experimental-features/index.md

 ## Forecast, crash prevention

-Even when experts make a beginner's mistake when they start using a fresh library, wouldn't it be nice if Samebug could warn you when you are using a method that caused a headache for other users?
+Even experts make a beginner's mistake when they start using a fresh library, wouldn't it be nice if Samebug could warn you when you are using a method that caused a headache for other users?
 Samebug does have a concept about which methods are problematic in this sense.
 If you use the IDE plugin, Samebug could detect usage of such methods and show you some tips in advance.